kkdey/CountClust/README.md

 ### Cluster Visualization

-One can plot the W matrix using a Structure plot.
-Here we provide an example of the Structure plot for K=6 for the above topic model fit.
+One can plot the `omega` from the `StructureObj` fit using a Structure plot.
+Here we provide an example of the Structure plot for K=6 for the above GoM model fit.

 ```
 MouseDeng2014.topicFit <- get(load("../data/MouseDeng2014-topicFit.rda"))